 According to a 2016 survey, about 51 percent of people omit or conceal some information in order to get the lowest car insurance rates.
 But what are the ramifications of such misrepresentation?

 If an insurance company discovers mistakes or misrepresentations on your insurance application, whether they may be intentional or just an error, they usually compare the information you provide against motor vehicle data and credit agencies reports, and they often request that you clear up discrepancies by providing relevant legal documents such as your W-2, paystub, lease agreement, etc.

 On the other hand, they may simply offer you higher insurance rates to reflect the risk level of insuring you, or they can simply deny your application..

-The most serious misrepresentation is the act of intentional hiding or fabricating a material fact.
+The most serious misrepresentation is the act of intentionally hiding or fabricating a material fact.
 A common example of this type of fraud is “fronting”, in which one person insures another individual under his or her name to help that person get a cheap automobile insurance rate.
 For instance, the parent of a teenage driver or a friend or relative of another driver with a poor driving record who purchases a policy under his or her name is committing material misrepresentation.

 You have to bear in mind that insurers are under no obligation to investigate the details provided by insurance applicants, but they do have the right to verify your answers on your application at any time, particularly when you file a claim.
 Consequently, one of the most costly mistakes of giving false or misleading details is having your claim denied.